 To show just how much Intercom emphasises working fast, in my first week, I was asked to ship a feature.
 To be honest with you, I was petrified, when they told me, “Oh, you’ll need to ship something in your first week.”
 Having just come from company B, I said, “There’s no way I can do that, right?
 Nobody can do that.”
 I had this lengthy discussions with myself, “Well, maybe this Intercom thing wasn’t such a great idea.”
 But I did it.

 What process do we have in place that enabled me to ship a feature in my first week while maintaining high safety standards?

 We take big projects, and we break them into small parts.

 We always try to ship the smallest meaningful parts.
 What is the smallest thing that we can provide for our customers that will have value for them?

 Our process starts by setting a feature flag, a simple mechanism that enables us to control who has the access to the feature.
 By setting feature flags, we expose functionality only to a certain set of users.
-We have control who sees that feature.
+We have control over who sees that feature.
 We try never to get into a situation where we expose the feature too early or to too many people.
 Then we collect feedback and iterate.

 What is the smallest thing that we can provide for our customers that will have value for them?

 After we set the feature flag, we write some code and we submit the code for review.

 While waiting for a review, automated tests kick in.
 Once the code has been approved and the tests have successfully passed, we are ready to merge into the master branch.

 Once the code has been merged, tests kick in again.
 While the tests are running, our internal deployment tool receives a notification that it’s ready to deploy.
 Once the deployment is done, the code has been shipped.
 This entire process can take anything from one day to one week, depending on the feature.